 And it’s not just about using the Cloud or releasing an app — it’s about embracing creative destruction, rethinking old business models and experimenting to meet the needs of today’s marketplace.

 Agile software development promotes innovation, speed, and adaptability, allowing businesses to more fluidly respond to changing conditions.
 Creative destruction recognizes that every part of business (including products) is constantly evolving.

 All aspects of the product development process should be aligned under a strategic vision to discover, define, design & build, and deliver the results through continuous improvement.
 We express this through a digital transformation flywheel:

 Agile software development and Scrum help deliver increments that are frequently tested and reviewed, adjusting the overall product and how the team works.
 Agile has helped many organizations respond faster to change, ultimately resulting in a more relevant product delivered in a shorter production style.

 Source: CMG Partners

-Agile can be leveraged beyond just software development, with the same philosophy helping organizations with their digital transformation, blending in principles of cross-functional collaboration, engagement, and lean processes.
+Agile development services can be leveraged beyond just software development, with the same philosophy helping organizations with their digital transformation, blending in principles of cross-functional collaboration, engagement, and lean processes.

 Agile software development has very thorough checks and balances on the product backlog, processes, and the team to ensure you are building the right product in the most efficient way possible.
 These development practices clearly articulate user stories to make up the product backlog, followed by iterative and incremental development that better distributes risk: